BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Non-EECS Graduate Students

-If you are a graduate student from a department other than EECS who is blocked from joining the CS289A waitlist, please email the Head GSI ASAP with your department and degree program.
+If you are a graduate student from a department other than EECS who is blocked from joining the CS289A waitlist, please email the Head TA ASAP with your department and degree program.
 We unfortunately cannot guarantee that any non-EECS students will be admitted into the course, but we can send you a form to fill out to express your interest in enrolling.

 ### Concurrent Enrollment Students

 Concurrent enrollment applications are processed during the first few weeks of the semester, and we cannot provide any guarantee whether these applications may be approved.
-If you'd like to be added to the Gradescope and Ed, please email the Head GSI.
+If you'd like to be added to the Gradescope and Ed, please email the Head TA.

 ### DSP Students